Powered by Dragonfly Energy Graphic

 Disadvantages

 The main drawback to wiring batteries in parallel vs. series is that the system voltage will be lower, resulting in a higher current draw.
 Higher current means thicker cables and more voltage drop.
-Larger power appliances and generation are harder to operate and less efficient when operating at lower voltages.
+Larger power appliances and generation are less efficient when operating at lower voltages.

 How Many Batteries Can You Wire In Parallel?

 There is no limit to how many batteries you can wire in parallel.
 The more batteries you add in a parallel circuit, the more capacity and longer runtime you will have available.
-Keep in mind that the more batteries you have in parallel, the longer it will take to charge the system.
+Remember that the more batteries you have in parallel, the longer it will take to charge the system.

-With very large parallel battery banks comes much higher current availability as well.
+Huge parallel battery banks also have much higher current availability.
 This means the proper system fusing is critical to prevent accidental shorts that could have catastrophic consequences with so much current available.

 Can You Wire Batteries in Series and Parallel?

-You cannot wire the same batteries in series and parallel as you would short the system, but you can wire sets of batteries in series and parallel to create a larger battery bank at a higher voltage.
+You cannot simultaneously wire individual batteries in series and parallel without shorting the system.
+However, you can wire batteries in series and connect the sets in parallel to form a larger battery bank with a higher voltage.

 Battle Born Batteries wired in series and parallel